Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

 A diminution of $(\omega_z)_{\text{min}}$ along $x$ is associated to an enlargement of the vorticity thickness $\delta_{\omega_z}$, defined as:

-For a canonical shear-layer flow, $U_{\text{max}}=U_o$.
-In the present work, we must take into account the velocity of the recirculating flow which may impact, even slightly, the values of $\Delta U=U_{\text{max}}-U_{\text{min}}$.
-The streamwise evolution of $\delta_{\omega_z}$ is plotted in figure~\ref{fig:Vort_Min_15ms_and_Thicknnes}(b).
-There is a decrease of the shear-layer growth ratio.
-Similar effects have been observed when the separated flow past a rounded ramp is actuated at high-frequency \citep{Dandois07}, where the authors show a stabilizing effect of this forcing on the shear-layer dynamics.
-Finally, it is worth mentioning that this analysis has been carried out for $U_o=10,20\,\text{m}\text{s}^{\text{-}1}$ with equivalent results \citep{Barros15a}.
+In figure~\ref{fig:fig15}(b), the streamwise evolution of $\delta_{\omega_z}/{\delta_{\omega_o}}$ clearly shows a decrease of the shear-layer growth rate, despite the initial increase by forcing of ${\delta_{\omega_o}}$ computed very close to the trailing edge at $x/H=0.02$.
+The robustness of these results has been attested for all Reynolds numbers \citep{Barros15a}.

-Given these changes of the vorticity growth ratio, we would expect different dynamics along the shear-layer.
-Let us analyze now its turbulent statistics.
-Figure~\ref{fig:Vel_Fluc_Nat_HF_15ms_Upper_Shear}(a) displays the distribution of the turbulent kinetic energy $k=0.5\times({\overline{u'u'}}+{\overline{v'v'}})$ - more precisely, the two contributions to $k$ measured with the PIV system - for both flows when $U_o=15\,\text{m}\text{s}^{\text{-1}}$.
-The unforced, natural evolution of the shear layer is associated to a raise of $k$ along $x$.
-When forcing is applied, it induces an initial increase of turbulent kinetic energy up to $x/H\sim0.13$, downstream which a damping of $k$ is noticed.
-The initial growth of $\overline{v'v'}$ is particularly confirmed in the vicinity of the edge due to the pulsed jet emission (see inserted figure).
+This reduction of the growth rate is linked to a damping of the turbulent kinetic energy $k=0.5\times({\overline{u'u'}}+{\overline{v'v'}})$ - more precisely, the two contributions to $k$ measured with the PIV system - displayed in figure~\ref{fig:fig16}(a).
+The unforced, natural evolution of the shear-layer is associated to a streamwise raise of $k$.
+Forcing produces an increase of turbulent kinetic energy up to $x/H\sim0.13$, while more downstream $k$ is damped.
+The initial growth of $\overline{v'v'}$ is particularly visible in the vicinity of the edge close to the pulsed jet emission.

-As reported in figure~\ref{fig:Vel_Fluc_Nat_HF_15ms_Upper_Shear}(b), the initial increase of $k_{\text{max}}$ promoted by actuation is damped up to a critical position where both configurations present equivalent values.
-This location varies with the upstream velocity, its values being $x=0.07,0.13,0.25$ respectively for $U_o=10,15,20\,\text{m}\text{s}^{\text{-1}}$.
-It could be explained by a higher convective velocity of the formed jets with the increase of $U_o$.
-Further downstream, $k_{\text{max}}$ is smaller than the unforced flow, indicating an stabilization of the cross-stream dynamics.
-By analyzing the peak values of the Reynolds shear stresses $\overline{u'v'}_{\text{min}}$, this behavior is preserved as we see in the plot of figure~\ref{fig:Vel_Fluc_Nat_HF_15ms_Upper_Shear}(c), where a reduction of $|\overline{u'v'}_{\text{min}}|$ is observed under forced conditions.
-An additional feature is a sudden augmentation of $\overline{u'v'}_{\text{min}}$ at $x/H\sim0.03$ followed by a drop up to the fluctuations damping.
+Figure~\ref{fig:fig16}(b) illustrates the increase of $k_{\text{max}}$ promoted by actuation and successive damping downstream a critical position, where natural and forced configurations present equivalent values.
+This location is displaced downstream from $x/H=0.07$ at the lowest Reynolds number up to $x/H=0.25$ at the highest upstream velocity.
+Further downstream, $k_{\text{max}}$ is smaller compared to the unforced flow counterpart, indicating a stabilization of the cross-stream dynamics.
+In the time-averaged framework, the evolution of $k$ is dictated by the production of turbulent kinetic energy $\Pi(x,y)$, whose in-plane contribution is: